Dr. Todd Scott

 Bachelors of Veterinary Science (BVSc) – University of Queensland, Australia

 Dr. Geers was born and raised in Coaldale, Alberta.
 After high school she attended the University of Lethbridge as a biology major.
-During this time she applied and was accepted to veterinary science program at the University of Queensland, in Australia.
+During this time she applied and was accepted to the veterinary science program at the University of Queensland, in Australia.
 She spent five years in Australia studying as well as exploring the country.
 She graduated in 2017 and returned to Alberta to be closer to family and friends.
 She has previously worked in Okotoks in emergency and general practice and has been a locum at several clinics in Edmonton.
-She has volunteered her time and skills to the St. Johns therapy Dog Program and the Alberta Spay and Neuter task force.
+She has volunteered her time and skills to the St. John’s therapy Dog Program.
+In 2021, she underwent training to become certified in abdominal ultrasonography through WAVE (We Are Veterinary Education), based in Dallas, Texas.
 She has a special interest in internal medicine as well as preventative health to ensure each of her patients live the longest and healthiest life possible.
-When she is not vetting her free time is spent adventuring outside with her Golden Retriever Red.
+When she is not vetting her free time is spent adventuring outside with her Golden Retriever, Red.

 Dr. Ashley Book